 Dr. Edwards is an assistant professor in the Department of Agricultural and Resource Economics.
-His work is focused on the economics of water resource management, and the management of natural resources generally.
-Applications in the water realm have included conservation, markets, groundwater management, urban water pricing, climate change, irrigation, and ecosystem services.
-His research has been funded by the USDA and National Science Foundation and included interdisciplinary collaborations with scientists, engineers, and legal scholars.
-His work has been conducted in a number of locations including California, Kansas, Alaska, Chile, and Australia.
+His work is focused on the economics and management of natural resources like water, land, and fisheries, both now and historically.
+His research has been funded by the USDA, NOAA, and the National Science Foundation.